-Today’s feast of the great priest and doctor Saint Thomas Aquinas is also, sadly, the 33rd anniversary of the Supreme Court’s 1988 striking down of the abortion laws put in place in 1969 under Pierre Elliot Trudeau, making Canada one of the very few notorious places on earth with no laws about abortion, and the rest (China, Cuba, North Korea) are all communist dictatorships.
-I will allow the reader to draw his own conclusion from that.
+Today’s feast of the great priest and doctor Saint Thomas Aquinas is also the 35th anniversary of the Supreme Court’s 1988 striking down of the abortion laws put in place in 1969 under Pierre Elliot Trudeau, ordering parliament to come up with a new law, which it has never done, thus making Canada one of the very few notorious places on earth with no laws about abortion, and the rest (China, Cuba, North Korea) are all communist dictatorships.
+I will allow the reader to draw his own conclusions from that.
 (As a side note, and ironically enough, Iceland was the first nation to legalize abortion on this day in 1935, and they have just recently touted that they are now ‘Down Syndrome Free’).

 One might retort that there are medical ‘laws’ that govern the procedure, for example, that one must be a physician, but would one would use that term for someone who kills children for a living?
 The Court ordered Parliament to formulate new laws, something they have never done, leaving the tragic decision between a woman and her, ahem, physician.